-The landscape in August is chocked with berries, providing a feast for wildlife like bears.
+The landscape in August is dotted with ripe berries, providing a feast for wildlife like bears.
 Fall foliage starts early in Denali, usually towards the end of August when the tundra turns a brilliant golden rose color.
-Because days are shorter, you've got a better chance of seeing the Northern Lights in late August.
+Because days are shorter, you have a better chance of seeing the northern lights as summer comes to a close.

 The dark, deep freeze of winter dominates Denali.
-Wildlife move into hibernation or low-activity modes, and some migrate to warmer climates.
+Wildlife move into hibernation or low-activity modes, and some creatures migrate to warmer climates.
 Nordic skiing, winter biking and snowshoeing are optional activities but temperatures can drop below -40 degrees F.